 - The Best of Naxos Island

-Travelers looking to add other top Greek destinations should read our Guide to Hydra Island and Sightseeing Old Town Corfu, too!
+Those looking to add on other top Greek destinations should read our guides to Hydra, Milos, Sifnos and Corfu!

-As you begin making plans for your Greece vacation, staying organized is key.
+As you begin making plans for Greece, staying organized is key.
 Our Printable Travel Planner is how we successfully sort out all our big trips!

-Now that we covered the basics, it’s time to get to our list of where to go and what to see in Greece.
-Save, Pin or Bookmark our Greece Vacation Planning Guide to create your ideal itinerary!
+Now that we covered the basics, it’s time to get to where to go and what to see in Greece for 14 days!

 Where To Stay in Athens